jbrodriguez/mediagui/README.md

 React views are, for the most part, just smart enough to know **how** to display themselves, while other model-like components obtain and manipulate **what** shall be displayed.

-In the end, this gives a far stronger separation of concerns and is a much simpler conceptual model of an application.
+In the end, this gives a far stronger separation of concerns and is a much simpler conceptual model for an application.

 ## Flux framework